mattford63/riverford-poc/README.md

 - ~~At present the individual document frequencies are lost when combined.
-A more sophisticated reverse index data structure would allow this data to be kept - this would open up the door to relevancy scoring based on term frequency.~~
+A more sophisticated reverse index data structure would allow this data to be kept - this would open up the door to relevancy scoring based on term frequency.~~ DONE
 - The tokenizer used records word position, by extending the reverse index data structure even further we could capture this also.
 - Think about whether the index-store should be atomic.
-- Think about a mechanism of updating the all index on other index updates.
+- ~~Think about a mechanism of updating the all index on other index updates.~~ DONE
 - Parallelise the input (possibly transducers) but is it worth it?